About CCHL

 Appointment Policy

 CCHL has developed a policy to address this area, which has been adopted by Christchurch City Council.
-The policy can be found on the Christcurch City Council web site
+The policy can be found on the Christchurch City Council web site.

 Board Charter